 You jot down the main idea and as you listen, you sketch a simple image and a few relevant words about the topic.
-They say the act of sketching helps you process an idea, and cements it to your memory more firmly.
+They say the act of sketching helps you process an idea and cement it to your memory more firmly.

-2. With all the notes on the page, the main ideas are getting a bit buried.
-You decide to highlight them to help you pick out them out.
+2. With all the notes on the page, the main ideas might get a bit buried.
+You decide to highlight them.
 You change the tool to a marker and start highlighting.
-The stroke automatically draws underneath your pen.
+The stroke automatically draws beneath your pen to keep the notes clear.
 Awesome.

 With Automatic layering, you can see how marker strokes appear in one layer, fill in another, and pen remains at the top.

-Since highlight and fill layers appear beneath the pen layer, your notes automatically look good.
+Since highlight and fill layers appear beneath the pen layer, your notes automatically stay legible and look good.

 3. As you write, you decide you want to change sections of your notes to a new color to visually separate the ideas.
 You select your notes in the Active layer.

 When you make a selection, you’ll see a menu appear at the bottom of the canvas.
 Tap the Active / All toggle on the right to choose whether you want to select in the Active layer only or in All layers at once.
+Select Active layer to just change the Pen color.
 (Read more about Selection here.)

-4. At the end of the class, you finish up your notes and email them along to your friend or student.
+4. At the end of the class, you finish up your notes and decide to email them along to your friend.

-Simpler drawings with pen or pencil and a fill might work in Automatic mode, but if you’re going for polish or depth, you’ll ultimately want the freedom to organize your layers by effect.
+Simpler drawings with pen, pencil and a fill might work in Automatic mode, but if you’re going for polish or depth, you’ll ultimately want the freedom to organize your layers by effect.
 Manual layering is the way to go.